-Companies are prohibited from issuing press releases about unauthorised medicinal products for advertisement purposes.
-Insofar as the above-noted conditions are satisfied (i.e., in the answer to question 2.1), it is possible for companies to issue press releases about medicinal products which have not yet been authorised, but only for purposes of scientific and medical progress.
+Companies are prohibited from issuing press releases about unauthorised medicinal products for advertisement purposes under the Pharmaceutical Affairs Act.
+However, according to the Code of Practices, insofar as the above-noted conditions described in the answer to question 2.1 are satisfied, it is possible for companies to issue press releases about medicinal products which have not yet been authorised, but only for purposes of scientific and medical progress.